judering/judering.github.io/index.md

 Kate Ellis and Lisa Dowdall will perform Swells and Shoots for viola and cello at The Ark, Temple bar, Dublin on the 24th June.

-Heading into Arad studio at the end of June to record 3 song-poems with Leslie Keye on recording and producing, Kate Ellis on cello, Lisa Dowdall on viola, Adrian Hart on violin and myself on vocals and piano.
-Poems by [Roderick Ford](http://roderickford.com).
+Heading into Arad studio at the end of June to record 3 art songs with Leslie Keye on recording and producing, Kate Ellis on cello, Lisa Dowdall on viola, Adrian Hart on violin and myself on vocals and piano.
+On poems by [Roderick Ford](http://roderickford.com).

 ## MAY 2017: